rackerlabs/support-how-to/content/general/request-an-sla-credit.md

 4. Click **Submit Ticket**.

-Allow 3-5 business days for Rackspace to receive and review your credit request, and to update your support ticket.
+Allow 3 to 5 business days for Rackspace to receive and review your credit request, and to update your support ticket.

 ### Issues not addressed by the SLA